orangci/dots/docs/useful-commands.md

 5. Cleaning up unused containers (usually used after disabling a server module that utilises oci-containers)

 `sudo podman system prune --all --volumes`

+6. To quickly open a port in the firewall:

+`sudo iptables -I INPUT -p tcp --dport 1234 -j ACCEPT`

+And to close it again:

+`sudo iptables -D INPUT -p tcp --dport 1234 -j ACCEPT`.